rercoli/Password-checker/README.md

 # Password-checker
-Password checker from "Complete Python Developer in 2021: Zero to Mastery
+Password checker from "Complete Python Developer in 2021: Zero to Mastery"